Tunneling through an Eternal Traversable Wormhole: Holographic Picture

-\textit{Holographic Picture.} Now we would like to analyze the problem from a bulk perspective.
+Now we analyze the problem from a bulk perspective.
 To have a simple holographic picture, we now choose a specific dispersion $\epsilon_p$.
-We assume that each lead can be described as a half-infinite line with both massless left-moving and right-moving Dirac fields living on a flat space-time.
-We would show that a gravity calculation could reproduce previous results.
+We assume that each lead can be described as a half-infinite line with both massless left-moving and right-moving Dirac fields living on a flat spacetime. we will show that a gravity calculation can reproduce previous results.

+We first give a brief introduction of the holographic dictionary \cite{hartnoll2018holographic}.
+The holographic duality states that there is an equivalence between a strongly correlated quantum many-body system and a semi-classical system with gravity.
+The best understood example is the duality between an AdS gravity theory with spacetime dimension $d+1$ and a conformal field theory with spacetime dimension $d$, where the isometry group of the AdS spacetime matches the conformal group of the quantum theory.
+Mathematically, the holographic duality says

+which is known as the GKPW formula.
+Here on the left hand side, we have a path integral for quantum fields $\phi$, with external source coupled $J$ to the field $O$.
+On the right hand side, we take the saddle point solution of a gravity theory, where we require that the boundary value of bulk fields should be equal to $J$, which will be specified in more details below.
+This formula enables us to compute the correlation function of a quantum system by solving classical equations.

+To illustrate how a holographic calculation works, we consider reproducing the Green's function eq.~\eqref{SYKBH} of the single SYK model from a bulk calculation.
+The calculation here is standard but may benefit general readers.
+The single SYK model in the low-energy limit is a conformal field theory in $0+1$ dimension, which, as mentioned in the last section, is dual to the AdS$_2$ Rindler geometry with metric $ds^2=-r(r-2)dt_R^2+dr^2/r(r-2)$.
+Such geometry can be illustrated as the left copy of the Fig.~\ref{fig:holographic}(b).
+This means one should imagine the bulk action contains some gravity part, with a solution of the corresponding metric.
+We then just need to solve the equation of motion for bulk fields on this geometry.
+Since eq.~\eqref{SYKBH} is the Green's function for fermionic operators, it is natural to consider the Dirac equation in the bulk:

+Here we have included the mass $m$, which, as we will see, is related to the scaling dimension of the operator $\Delta$ in the quantum theory as $m=1/2-\Delta$.
+The Dirac equation in Rindler geometry can be solved exactly and the full expression can be found in the Appendix \ref{appendix}.
+Here we only focus on certain limits.

+A general solution for the Dirac equation contains two independent coefficients $C_1$ and $C_2$, whose relation should be determined from boundary conditions.
+The spacetime contains two important limits---$\RN{1}$: the horizon at $r\rightarrow 2$ and $\RN{2}$: the spacetime boundary at $r\rightarrow \infty$.
+We firstly consider the solution near the horizon.
+Expanding the general solution \eqref{eq:S_DiracBH_full_solution} around $r=2$, one finds

+Here we use label $\RN{1}$ to represent the Dirac field near the horizon $r=2$, as we shown in Fig.~\ref{fig:holographic}(b).
+From the factor of $(r-2)^{\pm i\omega/2}$, we find that $\psi_-^{\RN{1}}$ represents a wave moving towards $r=2$, which is called an in-falling solution, and {$\psi_+^{\RN{1}}$} represents a wave moving outwards, which is called an out-going solution.
+Physically, one might expect a physical object should only contain in-falling components, which means we should impose the boundary condition that $\psi_+^{\RN{1}}=0$ when computing the retarded Green's function \cite{hartnoll2018holographic}.
+This determines the relation between $C_1$ and $C_2$:

+We then study the asymptotic behavior of the solution at the AdS boundary at $r\rightarrow \infty$.
+The result reads